uclaacm/learn.py-s21/session-1-intro-to-python/README.md

 ```

 ### Looping Techniques
 Python lets you do a LOT of cool things in relation to looping that will result in extremely clean, elegant code.
 Unfortunately, our time is limited today so we'll have to defer it to next time.
 I promise you don't want to miss it though!
+You can't have clean, elegant code without some level of abstraction, though, and that's where functions come in!

 ## Functions
 Alright, now we're getting to some *fun* stuff.
 Get it?
 Fun??
 Haha okay bye